 2> configuredGrantType1Allowed, if configured, is set to TRUE in case the UL grant is a Configured Grant Type 1; and

-2> allowedServingCells, if configured, includes the Cell information associated to the UL grant.
+2> allowedServingCells, if configured, includes the Cell information associated to the UL grant; and

+2> associated RLC entity is not reaching the maximum number of retransmission.

 NOTE: The Subcarrier Spacing index, PUSCH transmission duration and Cell information are included in Uplink transmission information received from lower layers for the corresponding scheduled uplink transmission.